mbarker84/css-irl-eleventy/src/posts/launching-the-new-and-improved-css-irl.md

 tags: ['post', 'workflow', 'eleventy']
 ---

 After a few months of on-and-off work, this week I’m pleased to finally launch the new and improved version of this site!
 It’s not a major redesign, and if you’re just reading articles you might notice very little difference.
 But there are a few new features I hope users might enjoy.
 No doubt there are a few bugs to fix too!
-Please be patient while I iron those out over the coming weeks. :wink:
+Please be patient while I iron those out over the coming weeks. 😉

 ## New features